-Days Before Election, Tech CEOs Defend Themselves From GOP Claims Of Censorship
+Days Before Election, Tech CEOs Defend Themselves From GOP Accusations Of Censorship

 "Mr. Dorsey, who the hell elected you and put you in charge of what the media are allowed to report and what the American people are allowed to hear?"
 Sen. Ted Cruz of Texas bellowed at Twitter's chief executive in one of the hearing's most theatrical moments.

-Dorsey, a yoga devotee who says he tries to meditate every day, quietly responded that users agree to Twitter's terms of service when they sign up, and said Twitter did not have the ability to influence elections.
+Dorsey, a yoga devotee who says he tries to meditate every day, quietly responded that users agree to Twitter's terms of service when they sign up and said Twitter did not have the ability to influence elections.

-Democrats mainly focused their questions on what steps the platforms are taking to protect from election interference and crack down on hate speech and radicalization, as well as how the tech companies have contributed to the downfall of local news media by sapping advertising spending.
+Democrats mainly focused their questions on what steps the platforms are taking to protect from election interference and crack down on hate speech and radicalization as well as how the tech companies have contributed to the downfall of local news media by sapping advertising spending.

 Several Democratic members called foul on the timing of the hearing, just six days before the election.
-"We have to call this hearing what it is, it's a sham," said Sen. Brian Schatz of Hawaii.
+"We have to call this hearing what it is, it's a sham," Sen. Brian Schatz of Hawaii said.
 "I'm not going to use my time to ask any questions because this is nonsense."

 Sen. Richard Blumenthal of Connecticut accused his Republican colleagues of wanting to "bully and browbeat these platforms" into favoring President Trump.